And this is from my heartFernando

 Tools are designed to perform specific tasks.
 Although it could do the job, more or less, you wouldn’t use a crescent wrench to stir spaghetti sauce on the stovetop would you?
 A longish spoon just might work better.

 Does a sword’s edge need to be extremely sharp to cut the enemy effectively?
-No, it doesn’t because the sword’s speed, impact force, and the swordman’s technique influence its cutting effectiveness much more than simple sharpness.
-So sword sharpeners have always been more focused on edge durability, resistance to chipping, and appearance than absolute sharpness.
+No, it doesn’t because the sword’s speed, impact force, and the swordman’s technique drive its cutting effectiveness much more than simple sharpness.
+So sword sharpeners in Japan, and probably most of the world too, have always been more focused on edge durability, resistance to chipping, and appearance than absolute sharpness.
 In modern times, when swords are almost never used to cut living flesh outside of Saudi Arabia, the blade’s appearance may be critical, but sharpness is not a practical concern.

 Another example is food preparation knives.
 A chef’s knife looks terribly sharp, and as it slices tomatoes and fillets fish we can see that it cuts well.
 But how sharp is it really?
 In comparison with a joiner’s plane blade, not really that sharp.
 But both tools are exactly suited to the job assigned them.